MarthaBog/Impact-of-Weather-Conditions-on-Deaths-and-Traffic-Accidents-in-Estonia/README.md

 - Weekly aggregation can hide short-lived weather events.
 - Associations may be affected by seasonality, population change and other confounding factors.

-## Success criteria

-I will consider the first version complete when:

-- the project can be started from documented instructions;
-- all three sources load reproducibly;
-- dbt builds both final analytical marts;
-- critical data-quality tests pass;
-- the dashboard uses the validated marts;
-- the limitations and analytical definitions are documented.